mogulbaig/java/io.md

 * BR can change the size of the buffer, scanner doesn't

-* BR has larger default buffer size
+* BR has larger default buffer size compared to scanner

 *